s4ke/Master-Thesis/src/md/050-benchmarks.md

 We compare the PArrow performance with direct implementations of the benchmarks in Eden, GpH and the `Par` Monad.
-We start with the definition of mean overhead to compare both PArrows-enabled and standard benchmark implementations.
+We start with the definition of speedup and mean overhead to compare both PArrows-enabled and standard benchmark implementations.
 We continue comparing speedups and overheads for the shared memory implementations and then study OpenMPI variants of the Eden-enabled PArrows as a representative of a distributed memory backend.
-We plot all speedup curves and all overhead values in the Appendix in \ref{sec:benchmarkSharedPlots} and and \ref{sec:benchmarkDistPlots}
+We plot all speedup curves and all overhead values in the Appendix in \ref{sec:benchmarkSharedPlots} and \ref{sec:benchmarkDistPlots}
 for the shared memory and distributed memory benchmarks, respectively.

+### Defining speedup

+In the following, when we talk about speedup, we use the common definition

+$$
+S = \frac{T_1}{T_p}
+$$

+where $T_1$ denotes the sequential and $T_p$ the parallel runtime of the program.
+Note that here we do not use a separate sequential program, though, instead we simply use the same binary with only 1 computation thread enabled.

 ### Defining overhead

-We compare the mean overhead, i.e. the mean of relative wall-clock run time differences between the PArrow and direct benchmark implementations executed multiple times with the same settings.
+We compare the mean overhead, i.e. the difference of mean relative wall-clock run time between the PArrow and direct benchmark implementations executed multiple times with the same settings.
 The error margins of the time measurements, supplied by criterion package^[\url{https://hackage.haskell.org/package/criterion-1.1.1.0}],